ai-scape/freepikv5/docs/USER_GUIDE.md

 #### Middle Panel: File Browser
 - Shows all your generated files
 - Search and filter by file type
-- Drag files to other apps
+- **Drag & Drop:** Drag files from your computer to upload, or drag files out to other apps
 - Click to preview

 #### Right Panel: Preview